-2. Each story in the basal covers a specific reading standard from your state.
+2. Each basal reader story covers a specific reading standard from your state.
 Each question on the test, provided with the basal, also addresses several learning standards.

-Another way to provide your students with material that will match state’s testing is to give them frequent practice with the question types and question stems they will see on state’s testing.
-The key is to know your standards and access question stems for each of your standards.
-This will help you create standard-driven questions to assess your students’ mastery level.You can couple these questions with your chapter books, class discussions, and even your school’s reading basal.
+Another way to provide your students with material that will match state testing is to give them frequent practice with the question types and question stems from the exam.
+The key is to know your standards and access question stems for each of them.
+This will help you create standard-driven questions to assess your students’ mastery level.You can couple these questions with your chapter books, class discussions and even your school’s reading basal.

 Here are links to standards and question stems that you can use to provide your students with the exposure they need in order to address reading comprehension questions with confidence:

 - Fourth Grade Standards and Question Stems

 - Fifth Grade Standards and Question Stems

 Close Reading Strategies are another great way to teach your students to be experts at reading comprehension.
 There are several complex definitions for what close reading is, but the much simpler definition I like to use is reading a text enough to understand it, retell it and answer questions about it.
 To provide the necessary rigor that is required, all you need to do is provide your class with the same short and complex text to read daily.
 You will need a general comprehension focus for reading -- deciding if you’re reading to learn the main idea, find the author’s purpose or determine the plot of the story.
 In addition, make sure you pre-plan your discussion questions.
 Remember to use question stems from your standards provided in the links above.
 This will make your planning easy and will also ensure your instruction is driven by rigor.
 Check this free Close Reader Cheat Sheet to get you started.